stanley07/fantom/README.md

-develop# NFT Marketplace on Mantle
+develop# NFT Marketplace on Fantom

 ## Description
 This is an NFT marketplace deployed on the Fantom mainnet network.
 The marketplace allows users to buy, sell, and trade non-fungible tokens (NFTs) using the Fantom blockchain.